mcontrjr/playground/projects/locals-only-warp/README.md

-# Locals Only - Enhanced with Google Maps
+# Locals Only Backend - Google Places API Service

-A modern web application for discovering local businesses and hidden gems in your neighborhood, featuring Google Maps integration and a complete app-like experience.
+A clean, modern FastAPI backend service that provides local business recommendations using Google's new Places API.
+Designed to be maintainable, scalable, and production-ready.

 ## ✨ Features